 Dr. Kun Zhang, Institute for Genomic Medicine and Institute of Engineering in Medicine, Department of Bioengineering, University of California at San Diego, 9500 Gilman Drive, MC0412, La Jolla, CA 92093-0412, Tel: 858-822-7876, Fax: 858-534-5722, E-mail: kzhang@eng.ucsd.edu

-Abstract
+Abstract (NG:100, GR:250)

 Adjacent CpG sites in mammalian genomes tend to be co-methylated due to the processivity of enzymes responsible for adding or removing the methyl group.
-Yet discordant methylation patterns have also be observed, and found to be related to stochastic or uncoordinated molecular processes.
-Here we focused on a systematic search and investigation of regions in the human genome that exhibit highly coordinated methylation.
-By examining the co-methylation patterns of multiple adjacent CpG sites, termed methylation haplotypes, in single bisulfite sequencing reads, we defined blocks of tightly coupled CpG sites, called Methylation Haplotype Blocks (MHBs), based on 53 sets of whole genome bisulfite sequencing (WGBS) data.
+Yet discordant methylation patterns have also been observed, and found to be related to stochastic or uncoordinated molecular processes.
+Here we focused on a systematic search and investigation of regions in the full human genome that exhibit highly coordinated methylation.
+By examining the co-methylation patterns of multiple adjacent CpG sites, termed methylation haplotypes, in single bisulfite sequencing reads, we defined blocks of tightly coupled CpG sites, called Methylation Haplotype Blocks (MHBs), with 61 sets of whole genome bisulfite sequencing (WGBS) data.
 Subsets of these MHBs were further validated with 101 sets of RRBS ENCODE data, and 637 sets of Illumina 450k methylation array data.
 Globally, MHBs are enriched in but only partially overlap with several well-known genomic features, including CpG islands, promoters, enhancers and VMRs.
+We uncovered a strong enrichment of MHBs in hypermethylated over hypomethylated DMRs, suggesting a processive spreading mechanism in establishing methylation and a less processive and targeted mechanism for demethylation.

 To perform quantitative analysis of the MHBs, we defined a metric called Methylation Haplotype Load (MHL), which could cover both average methylation level and methylation complexity and therefore more informative than average methylation level or Shannon entropy.
-Using a feature selection strategy, we identified a set of tissue-specific MHBs that cluster by developmental germ-layers.
+Integrated with feature selection strategy, we demonstrate MHL of tissue-specific MHBs could be useful in developmental germ-layers and tumor-of-origin prediction.

 Interestingly, examination of these MHBs revealed two distinct mechanisms for fate commitment during development: epigenetic silencing of pluripotent genes, such as NANOG, for mesoderm induction; and epigenetic induction (or de-suppression) of lineage-specific factors for ectoderm commitment.
+Finally, MHL of tissue specific MHB regions were demonstrated to be powerful in tumor-of-origin prediction.

 Introduction

 CpG methylation in mammalian genome is a relatively stable epigenetic modification, which can be either transmitted across cell division1 through DNMT1, or dynamically established or removed by DNMT3 A/B and TET proteins.
-Due to the processivity of these enzymes, physically adjacent CpG sites on the same DNA molecules tends to share similar methylation status, although discordant CpG methylation has also been observed especially in cancer cells.
+Due to the processivity of these enzymes, physically adjacent CpG sites on the same DNA molecules tends to share similar methylation status, although discordant CpG methylation has also been observed, especially in cancer cells.
 The theoretical framework of linkage disequilibrium, which was developed to model the co-segregration of adjacent genetic variants on human chromosomes among human populations, can be applied to the analysis of CpG co-methylation in human cells.
 A number of studies related to the concepts of methylation haplotypes, epi-alleles, or epi-haplotypes have been reported, albeit at small numbers of genomic regions or limited numbers of cell/tissue types.
-Recent data production efforts, especially by large consortia such as NIH RoadMap Epigenomics project and EU Blueprint Epigenome project have produced a large number of whole genome base resolution bisulfite sequencing data sets for many tissue and cell types.
+Recent data production efforts, especially by large consortia such as NIH RoadMap Epigenomics project and EU Blueprint Epigenome project have produced a large number of whole-genome, base-resolution bisulfite sequencing data sets for many tissue and cell types.
 These public data sets, in combination with additional internally generated data, allowed us to perform full genome characterization of local CpG co-methylation across the largest set of human tissue types available to date, and annotate these blocks of co-methylated CpGs as a distinct set of genomic features.